jschneier/django-storages/docs/backends/gcloud.rst

 By default, this library will try to use the credentials associated with the current Google Cloud infrastructure/environment for authentication.

-In most cases, the default service accounts are not sufficient to read/write and sign files in GCS, you so you will need to create a dedicated service account:
+In most cases, the default service accounts are not sufficient to read/write and sign files in GCS, so you will need to create a dedicated service account:

 1. Create a service account. (`Google Getting Started Guide <https://cloud.google.com/docs/authentication/getting-started>`__)